Parth1604/Heart_Failure_Detection/README.md

 **Objective:** Predict the likelihood of heart failure using various features related to a patient's health.

+# Project Structure:
++ **Exploratory Data Analysis (EDA):** A comprehensive analysis of the dataset to gain insights, understand data distribution, and identify key patterns.
++ **Detecting and Handling Outliers:** A dedicated section to identify outliers that could skew predictions and address them to enhance the accuracy of the predictive models.
++ **Designing Algorithms:** Implementation and evaluation of various algorithms to identify the best performing model for predicting heart failure.

-**Dataset :**
+# **Dataset :**

-Of course!
 Here are brief descriptions for each of the dataset variables:

 Age: Represents the age of the individual.

-Sex: Indicates the gender of the individual, typically denoted as male or female.
++ Sex: Indicates the gender of the individual, typically denoted as male or female.

-ChestPainType: Describes the type or nature of chest pain experienced by the individual.
++ ChestPainType: Describes the type or nature of chest pain experienced by the individual.
 This could refer to specific medical classifications of chest pain.

-RestingBP: Represents the resting blood pressure of the individual, typically measured in millimeters of mercury (mmHg).
++ RestingBP: Represents the resting blood pressure of the individual, typically measured in millimeters of mercury (mmHg).
 It refers to the blood pressure when the individual is at rest.

-Cholesterol: Indicates the cholesterol level in the individual's blood, usually measured in milligrams per deciliter (mg/dL).
++ Cholesterol: Indicates the cholesterol level in the individual's blood, usually measured in milligrams per deciliter (mg/dL).

-FastingBS: Stands for fasting blood sugar.
++ FastingBS: Stands for fasting blood sugar.
 It indicates whether the individual's fasting blood sugar level is above a certain threshold, typically used to assess the risk or presence of diabetes.

-RestingECG: Represents the results of an electrocardiogram (ECG or EKG) test when the individual is at rest.
++ RestingECG: Represents the results of an electrocardiogram (ECG or EKG) test when the individual is at rest.
 It's a test that measures the electrical activity of the heart.

-MaxHR: Denotes the maximum heart rate achieved by the individual, typically during a stress test or physical exercise.
++ MaxHR: Denotes the maximum heart rate achieved by the individual, typically during a stress test or physical exercise.

-ExerciseAngina: Indicates whether the individual experienced angina (chest pain) during exercise or physical activity.
++ ExerciseAngina: Indicates whether the individual experienced angina (chest pain) during exercise or physical activity.

-Oldpeak: Refers to the depression (or difference) of the ST segment in an ECG, which can be indicative of heart conditions when compared to the segment at rest.
++ Oldpeak: Refers to the depression (or difference) of the ST segment in an ECG, which can be indicative of heart conditions when compared to the segment at rest.

-ST_Slope: Describes the slope of the ST segment in an ECG.
++ ST_Slope: Describes the slope of the ST segment in an ECG.
 The ST segment slope can be indicative of specific heart conditions.
 There are typically three types: upsloping, flat, and downsloping.

-HeartDisea: Likely a binary variable indicating the presence (1) or absence (0) of heart disease in the individual.
++ HeartDisease: Likely a binary variable indicating the presence (1) or absence (0) of heart disease in the individual.

-# Project Structure:
-+ **Exploratory Data Analysis (EDA):** A comprehensive analysis of the dataset to gain insights, understand data distribution, and identify key patterns.
-+ **Detecting and Handling Outliers:** A dedicated section to identify outliers that could skew predictions and address them to enhance the accuracy of the predictive models.
-+ **Designing Algorithms:** Implementation and evaluation of various algorithms to identify the best performing model for predicting heart failure.

 # Library used:
 1. **time**: A module that provides various time-related functions.
 It's commonly used for benchmarking or measuring the execution time of certain code blocks.